 Location: Berry College, Mount Berry

 These cameras have focused on bald eagles nesting in a tall pine tree near the Cage Center on Berry College's 27,000-acre campus in northwest Georgia.
 Nesting activity typically occurs from fall through April-May.
-In 2016, the eagles laid two eggs in January.
-One -- B6 -- hatched on Valentine's Day.
-B7 hatched the next day.
-Both young fledged in early May.
-Hopefully, the adults will return this fall to nest again.
+In 2016, the eagles laid two eggs in January and both young fledged in early May.
+The adults returned to the nest site this fall.

 Learn more about bald eagles, or explore nesting survey details in the Nongame Conservation Section's annual report .